lsst-dm/dm_dev_guide/services/lsst-login.rst

       User ncsausername
       ProxyJump lsst-login01.ncsa.illinois.edu

 When using an ``lsst-login`` node as a "jump host" you may also wish to configure port forwarding through the lsst-login node to the internal cluster node.
-To do that you would include something like this in your OpenSSH config file:
+To do that, you can include something like this in your OpenSSH config file:

 .. prompt:: bash $ auto